canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Sprint to plan the roadmap for the next release and discuss how to implement the roadmap at the Engineering Sprint.

-Merging with Upstream & Feature Development
+Merging with Upstream & feature development
 -------------------------------------------

-The first phase of the release cycle is characterized by bringing new releases of :term:`upstream` components into Ubuntu, either directly or via :doc:`Merges and Syncs from Debian </explanation/debian-merges-and-syncs>`.
+The first phase of the release cycle is characterised by bringing new releases of :term:`upstream` components into Ubuntu, either directly or via :doc:`Merges and Syncs from Debian </explanation/debian-merges-and-syncs>`.
 Development of planned projects for the release often begins while merging is